madanyc/workfront-learn.en/help/workfront-proof/upload-proofs/combine-multiple-files-into-a-single-proof.md

 ---
 title: Combine Multiple Files into a Single Proof
-description: Learn how to streamline the proofing process by combining multiple files into a single proof in [!DNL Adobe Workfront].
+description: Learn how to streamline the proofing process by combining multiple files into a single proof in [!DNL  ].
 feature: Workfront Proof
 type: Article
 role: User